VoICE Immunization Evidence: Growth, Development, and Nutrition

 Kotloff, K.L., Nataro, J.P., Blackwelder, W.C., et al 2013.
 Burden and aetiology of diarrhoeal disease in infants and young children in developing countries (the Global Enteric Multicenter Study, GEMS): a prospective, case-control study.
 Lancet.
 382(9888):209–22.

-In a study conducted in Southern India, Pneumococcal carriage at age 2 months was associated with a 3-fold risk of stunting and decreased weight, length, and length-for-age by 6 months of age.
+Key Evidence: In a study conducted in Southern India, pneumococcal carriage at age 2 months was associated with a 3-fold risk of stunting and decreased weight, length, and length-for-age by 6 months of age.
 Pneumococcal carriage at 4 months of age did not affect growth.

 Coles, C.L., Rahmathullah, L., Kanungo, R., et al 2012.
 Pneumococcal carriage at age 2 months is associated with growth deficits at age 6 months among infants in South India.
 Journal of Nutrition.
 142(6):1088-94.